 Jeremy Corbyn and John McDonnell have referred to “socialism for the 21st century” and so on.
 That gives us the opportunity to discuss again what socialism means.
 We should try build a socialist renaissance in the labour movement.

-We face the fact that the ideas have been pushed off the agenda for so long.
-There’s a bit of a fluffiness around the Corbyn movement.
-Understandably, people see Jeremy as a sort of figurehead, he’s played a great role.
+We face the fact that these ideas have been pushed off the agenda for a long time.
+There’s been a bit of a fluffiness around the Corbyn movement.
+Understandably, people see Jeremy as a sort of figurehead, he’s played a crucial role.
 The danger is that people think that this particular leader is going to sort everything out for us, when actually it’s going to take a lot more than that.

 We start from the point of view that whatever work we’re doing – the work may take different forms – we are workers.
 We don’t own the means of production.
 We can’t live except by going to work for someone else, for a wage.